-MSOT Program
+MSOT PROGRAM

-In addition to the NONREFUNDABLE Background Check Fee of \$45, THE ESTIMATED TOTAL CHARGES FOR THE ENTIRE EDUCATIONAL PROGRAM WITH NONREFUNDABLE STRF does not include the following, if applicable: Additional Official Transcript Fee \$5, 24-Hour Official Transcript Fee \$10, Urgent Official Transcript Fee \$25, Return Check Fee \$25; Live Scan Background Investigation Fee, Drug Test, Additional Immunizations and Titers, and Chest X-Ray per site; Special Uniforms at specific Clinical Facilities that may be required, Retake Tuition (as described in the catalog), and Additional Fees (if applicable).
+In addition to the NONREFUNDABLE Application Fee of \$150 and Background Check Fee of \$56.50, THE ESTIMATED TOTAL CHARGES FOR THE ENTIRE EDUCATIONAL PROGRAM WITH NONREFUNDABLE STRF does not include the following, if applicable: Parchment, Inc. fee for official transcripts; Return Check Fee \$25; Live Scan Background Investigation Fee, Drug Test, Additional Immunizations and Titers, and Chest X-Ray per site; Special Uniforms at specific Clinical Facilities that may be required, Retake Tuition (as described in the catalog), and Additional Fees (if applicable).
+The application fee remains the same for students applying directly with Stanbridge University or through the Centralized Application Service (CAS).
 After completion of the MSOT program, students will be expected to pay for the Live Scan, NBCOT application fee, certification exam registration fee, and NBCOT certification fee in order to apply for authorization to test, take the national and state licensure exam, and obtain certification from the California Board of Occupational Therapy.